-The Frieda Rapoport Caplan Family Business Scholarship Program provides scholarships for representatives from family businesses to participate in the Washington Conference.
-The Program launched 2001 by Karen Caplan and Jackie Caplan Wiggins, Frieda’s, Inc., on behalf of their mother, Frieda Rapoport Caplan.
+The Frieda Rapoport Caplan Family Business Scholarship Program provides scholarships for representatives from family businesses to participate in the United Fresh Washington Conference.
+The Program was launched in 2001 by Karen Caplan and Jackie Caplan Wiggins of Frieda’s, Inc., on behalf of their mother, Frieda Rapoport Caplan.

-Scholarship recipients will join produce leaders at the 2018 Washington Conference in the nation’s capital and learn from and engage with Congressional leaders, Administration officials and industry colleagues.
+The scholarship recipients will receive complimentary travel, hotel and registration for the United Fresh Washington Conference, September 20-22, 2021, in Washington, D.C., to learn from and engage with Congressional leaders, Administration officials and industry colleagues.